 - Have a hair care regimen that includes moisturizing your hair from root to end.
 Your ends are very fragile and need the most attention.
 Be sure to concentrate on the ends with your moisturizer or oil.
 Lack of moisturizing leads to annoying knots at the ends of your hair or split ends will occur.
 The only way to get rid of them is to cut them off.
 Don't compromise your progress.

 - Suffer from mid-shaft breaks?
-Then you may want to finger-comb your hair rather than comb it all the time.
+Then you may want to finger-comb your hair rather than combing.
 Finger combing for detangling is more timely, but it does result in less breakage.
 Protein treatments can also help with strengthening your hair to withstand daily maintenance.

 - Shampoo and Condition at least once a month, but it's best to do more often if a lot of product is applied in the hair.
-Shampoos remove dirt, bacteria, and buildup that's clogging pores in the scalp and shaft.
+Sulfate-free shampoos remove dirt, bacteria, and buildup that's clogging pores in the scalp and shaft.
 Conditioner has proteins and vitamins that strengthen the hair and feed it the nutrients needed.
-Remember, shampoo strips the shaft of everything while the conditioner puts everything back.
 Washing your hair once a week is great, every two weeks is perfect.
 However, cowashing is an alternative for in-between washes.

 - Drink at least 40 ounces of water a day.
 It may seem like a lot, but the amount of water and nutrients you take in will surely come in handy when you aren't able to keep up with daily maintenance (or regularly moisturizing).
 I've witnessed someone who only oiled their scalp every 10 days and consumed 3 liters of water a day.
 His hair is growing like wildfire.